People's Volunteer Army: Decisions to enter war

 On 30 June, five days after the outbreak of the war, Zhou decided to send a group of Chinese military intelligence personnel to North Korea to establish better communications with Kim as well as to collect firsthand materials on the fighting.
 One week later, on 7 July, Zhou and Mao chaired a conference discussing military preparations for the Korean Conflict.
 Another conference took place on 10 July.
-Here, it was decided that the Thirteenth Army Corps under the Fourth Field Army of the People's Liberation Army (PLA), one of the best-trained and best-equipped units in China, would be immediately transformed into the Northeastern Border Defense Army (NEBDA) to prepare for "an intervention in the Korean War if necessary".
+Here, it was decided that the Thirteenth Army Group under the Fourth Field Army of the People's Liberation Army (PLA), one of the best-trained and best-equipped units in China, would be immediately transformed into the Northeastern Border Defense Army (NEBDA) to prepare for "an intervention in the Korean War if necessary".
 On 13 July, the CMCC formally issued the order to establish the NEBDA, appointing Deng Hua, the commander of the Fifteenth Army Corps and one of the most talented commanders of the Chinese Civil War, to coordinate all preparation efforts.

 On 20 August Zhou informed the UN that "Korea is China's neighbor...
 The Chinese people cannot but be concerned about a solution of the Korean question".
 Thus, through neutral-country diplomats, China warned that in safeguarding Chinese national security, they would intervene against the UN Command in Korea.
 U.S. President Harry S. Truman interpreted the communication as "a bald attempt to blackmail the UN", and dismissed it.
 Mao ordered that his troops should be ready for action by the end of August.
 Soviet leader Joseph Stalin, by contrast, was reluctant to escalate the war with a Chinese intervention.

 On 1 October the Soviet ambassador forwarded a telegram from Stalin to Mao and Zhou requesting that China send five to six divisions into Korea, and Kim sent frantic appeals to Mao for Chinese military intervention.
 At the same time, Stalin made it clear that Soviet forces would not directly intervene.
 In a series of emergency meetings that lasted from 2 to 5 October, Chinese leaders debated whether to send Chinese troops into Korea.
 There was considerable resistance among many leaders, including senior military leaders, to confronting the U.S. in Korea.
 Mao strongly supported intervention, and Zhou was one of the few Chinese leaders who firmly supported him.
 Mao appointed Peng Dehuai commander of the Chinese forces in Korea.
 Peng made the case that if U.S. troops conquered Korea and reached the Yalu River, they might cross it and invade China; the Politburo agreed to intervene in Korea.
 On 4 August, with a planned invasion of Taiwan aborted because of heavy U.S. naval presence, Mao had reported to the Politburo that he would intervene in Korea when the PLA's Taiwan invasion force was reorganized into the PLA North East Frontier Force.